Why Muslim Countries Make the Best Places to Visit

 For more on the joy of being a traveler during the W. Bush era, plus tips you can apply doubly to the Trump era, check out this totally brilliant post by Stephanie at Twenty-Something Travel.

 3. Your fellow Americans need to see you do it.

-When you announce your intentions to visit a Muslim country (and I really hope you will), there are probably people in your life who will be convinced you’ve gone completely batshit.
+When you announce your intentions to visit a Muslim country because they are totally the best places to visit, there are probably people in your life who will be convinced you’ve gone completely batshit.